abinit/abinit/doc/tutorial/eph4zpr.md

 !!! tip

-    You may want to run the examples in parallel with MPI with e.g.
+    You may want to run the examples in parallel with MPI using e.g.

         mpirun -n 2 abinit teph4zpr_4.in > teph4zpr_4.log 2> err &

-    to speed up the calculation.
+    to speed up the calculations of the tutorials.
     The EPH code will automatically distribute the workload using a predefined distribution scheme (not necessarily the most efficient one in terms of parallel efficiency though).
     In the last part of the tutorial, we explain how to specify a particular